BookStackApp/website/content/docs/admin/oidc-auth.md

 - Discovery covers fetching the auth & token endpoints, in addition to parsing any keys at the JWKS URI, from the `<issuer>/.well-known/openid-configuration` endpoint.
   - Issuer discovery is not supported.
-- Group/Role handling is not currently supported but feedback, in the form of IDP-provided group examples, is welcome to help future implementation.

 ### BookStack Configuration